Hillview, Sutton Forest

-Hillview is a heritage-listed former residence and now boutique hotel at Old Illawarra Highway, Sutton Forest, Wingecarribee Shire, New South Wales, Australia.
+Hillview is a heritage-listed former residence on the Old Illawarra Highway at Sutton Forest in the Southern Highlands region of New South Wales, Australia.
 It was the official country residence of the Governor of New South Wales from 1882 to 1957.
 The house had formerly been known as Prospect.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+The King's Foundation in Australia launched in October 2024 with a vision to preserve heritage and promote sustainable communities.
+Their first major initiative is the restoration of the Hillview Estate.
+This historic property will be transformed into a vibrant cultural and educational hub.
+Inspired by the successful regeneration of Dumfries House in Scotland.